roytang/blog/content/quotes/sig.md

 When I think of love as something new.

-Though I know I&#x27;ll never lose affection
+Though I know I'll never lose affection

 For people and things that went before

-I know I&#x27;ll often stop and think about them
+I know I'll often stop and think about them

 In my life, I love you more.